Kitware/CMake/Help/guide/tutorial/Adding Generator Expressions.rst

 Lastly, we only want these warning flags to be used during builds.
 Consumers of our installed project should not inherit our warning flags.
-To specify this, we wrap our flags in a generator expression using the ``BUILD_INTERFACE`` condition.
+To specify this, we wrap our flags from TODO 3 in a generator expression using the ``BUILD_INTERFACE`` condition.
 The resulting full code looks like the following:

 .. raw:: html